KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 In feature-u, "aspect" is a general term used to refer to the various ingredients that, when combined, constitute your app.
-For example, "aspects" can refer to actions, reducers, components, routes, logic, etc.
+For example, "aspects" may refer to actions, reducers, components, routes, logic, etc.

+Some aspects are of interest to feature-u while others are not ...
+**feature-u is only interested in aspects that it configures and manages** (_for example to: redux, redux-logic, router, etc_).

-Let's take a closer look at the various aspects that make up a feature, and discover how feature-u manages these items.
+Let's take a closer look at the various aspects that make up a feature, and discuss feature-u's interest in each.

 ### Actions